 Elementary (K-8) schools participate in the Truancy Grade Review Program.
 This program is an attempt by the Board of Education and the Robertson County Juvenile Court to work cooperatively to reduce truancy, early dismissals, and under-achievement.

 - When a student accumulates five unexcused attendance events, the student's records are reviewed.
 If a problem is noted, the committee will meet with the parent to develop a plan of correction.

 - When a student accumulates 8 unexcused attendance events, the student will be referred to district office for monitoring.

 - When a student accumulated ten unexcused attendance events, the student will be referred to Juvenile Court for Truancy.

-Any student fifteen years of age or older who becomes academically deficient or deficient in attendance shall be reported to the Department of Safety for driver's license denial or revocation.
+Any student fifteen years of age or older who becomes deficient in attendance shall be reported to the Department of Safety for driver's license denial or revocation.

 A student shall be deemed deficient in attendance when he/she drops out of school or has ten consecutive or fifteen days total unexcused absences during a single semester.